yulrizka/yulrizka.github.com/source/en/_posts/2015-03-22-osx-push-to-talk-app.markdown

   <div class="caption">Status bar indicator</div>
 </div>

-The app sits on status bar (tray icon ?).
-By default it mute the microphone and show translucent mic icon.
-If you hold down the **Right Options** key, it will un-mute the microphone as long as you press that button.
-And when you release the key, it will mute the microphone until you quit the application.
+The app sits on status-bar (tray icon ?).
+By default it muted the microphone and show translucent mic icon.
+If you hold down the **Right Options** key, it will un-mute the microphone as long as you pressed it.  when you release the key, it will mute the microphone until you press the key again or quit the application.

 Everything is at [github.com/yulrizka/osx-push-to-talk](https://github.com/yulrizka/osx-push-to-talk):